 - Teacher Education Assistance for College and Higher Education (TEACH) Grant

-While some of these grants may be helpful there are other federal educational assistance options that you can consider.
+While some of these grants may be helpful, there are other federal educational assistance options that you can consider.
 Other options can help towards the costs of food, utility bills, and more.
-There may even be additional grants that can help towards the costs of education from a state or local level.
-The best place to start is by getting in touch with your school’s financial aid office.
-From there, they will be able to help and provide you more information!
+There may even be additional grants that can help the costs of education from a state or local level.
+The best place to start is by getting in touch with your school’s financial aid office!